hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 4 3 3 1 4 1 8
-Weapons/Armor: The Sigmarite Matriarch may be equipped with weapons and armor chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armour: The Sigmarite Matriarch may be equipped with weapons and armour chosen from the Sisters of Sigmar Equipment list.
 Skills: The Matriarch may choose from Combat, Academic, Strength, & Speed when he gains a new skill.
 In addition, the